 - 1. No one's liberty may be taken away except in the cases and according to the procedures provided by law. - 2.
-The liberty of a person may not be limited, except in the following cases: - a. when he is punished with imprisonment by a competent court; - b. for failure to comply with the lawful orders of the court or with an obligation set by law; - c. when there is a reasonable suspicion that he has committed a criminal offense or to prevent the commission by him of a criminal offense or his escape after its commission; - ç. for the supervision of a minor for purposes of education or for escorting him to a competent organ; - d. when a person is the carrier of a contagious disease, mentally incompetent and dangerous to society; dh. for illegal entry at state borders or in cases of deportation or extradition. - No one may be deprived of liberty just because he is not in a state to fulfill a contractual obligation.
+The liberty of a person may not be limited, except in the following cases: - a. when he is punished with imprisonment by a competent court; - b. for failure to comply with the lawful orders of the court or with an obligation set by law; - c. when there is a reasonable suspicion that he has committed a criminal offense or to prevent the commission by him of a criminal offense or his escape after its commission; - d. for the supervision of a minor for purposes of education or for escorting him to a competent organ; - e. when a person is the carrier of a contagious disease, mentally incompetent and dangerous to society; - f. for illegal entry at state borders or in cases of deportation or extradition.